Skip to content

 In conclusion

 Please bear in mind that after a long time dancers were isolated to the lame in front of a camera in living rooms, they are now entering the virgin territory of a stage, as it were, new.
 Also note that special ground rules apply to seeing dance in theatres.
-This may mean that only visitors from one household are allowed to sit next to each other, that catering facilities are open in the theatre, that there is a health check (questionnaire) on entry, use of 'cough screens', or as one theatre emphasises: be nice to each other.
+This may mean that only visitors from a household are allowed to sit next to each other, that catering facilities are open in the theatre, that there is a health check (questionnaire) on entry, use of 'cough screens', or as one theatre emphasises: be nice to each other.

 Appreciate this article!